How To Use The Google Content Network To Invest In Domains

 One thing we have been helping more and more clients with recently is domain acquisition for conversions.
 We are by no means hard core domain investors and our experience of the domain industry is intermediate at best.
 However, one of the often overlooked benefits of PPC marketing is the conversion data from the different sources the networks use…

 For this example, we’ll use the trusted Google Content Network.
 For those unfamiliar, Google allows you to advertise using Adwords on three different “networks”.
-These are “categories” are the Google Search Network, which AdWords advertisers will be most familiar, The Search Partners Network which includes AOL and various other “trusted sources” and the Google Content Network which consists of hundreds of thousands of websites and domains running Google AdSense.
+These are “categories” are the Google Search Network, which Google Ads advertisers will be most familiar, The Search Partners Network which includes AOL and various other “trusted sources” and the Google Content Network which consists of hundreds of thousands of websites and domains running Google AdSense.
 For the sake of simplicity, I am leaving out print, audio and TV.
 What we will be focusing today is the Google Content Network.

 Many advertisers either fail to consider buying additional domains to compliment their main one or don’t want the trouble of researching the value of the domain.
 With the Google Content Network, this is already being done for you behind the scenes.